Stanliest/StudyNote/3AO4/README.md

 * model-view-controller (MVC)

 ### PAC
-1. system decomposed into many cooperating agents
+1. system decomposed into many cooperating **agents**, developed from MVC
 2. each agent has three components(presentation, abstraction, and control)
 3. no direct connections between abstraction component and presentation component, controll component do the communication
+4. each agent has its specific job
+5. **benefits**:
+* support multi-tasking/viewing
+* support agent reusability and extensibility
+* easy to plug in new agent or replace
+* support concurrency
+6. **limitations**:
+* overhead due to control bridge and communications between many agents
+* hard to determine # of agents
+* development complexivity
+7. related archit: layered, multi-tier, MVC

 ### MVC
 1. most web application(online shopping, online survey, etc)